pirsch-analytics/pirsch-go-proxy/README.md

     #tls_key = "path/to/key_file

 # Proxy network configuration.
-# This configuration can be used to retreive the real client IP address and set accepted subnets for proxies or load balancers in front of this proxy.
+# This configuration can be used to retreive the real client IP address and set accepted subnets for proxies and load balancers.
 [network]
     # Parsed in order, allowed values: CF-Connecting-IP, True-Client-IP, X-Forwarded-For, Forwarded, X-Real-IP
     # The proxy will use the remote IP if no header is configured.